OpenDroneMap/ODM/README.md

 ### Run OpenDroneMap

 First you need a set of images, taken from a drone or otherwise.
-Example data can be cloned from https://github.com/OpenDroneMap/odm_data
+Example data can be obtained from https://github.com/OpenDroneMap/odm_data

+Next, you need to copy over the settings file `default.settings.yaml` and edit it.
+The only setting you must edit is the `project-path` key.
+Set this to an empty directory within projects will be saved.
+There are many options for tuning your project.
+See the [wiki](https://github.com/OpenDroneMap/OpenDroneMap/wiki/Run-Time-Parameters) or run `python run.py -h`

 Then run:

-    python run.py --project-path /path/to/project -i /path/to/images
+    python run.py -i /path/to/images project-name

 The images will be copied over to the project path so you only need to specify the `-i /path/` once.
-There are many options for tuning your project.
-See the [wiki](https://github.com/OpenDroneMap/OpenDroneMap/wiki/Run-Time-Parameters) or run `python run.py -h`
+You can also override any variable from settings.yaml here using the command line arguments.
+If you want to rerun the whole thing, run

+    python run.py --rerun-all project-name

+or

+    python run.py --rerun-from odm_meshing project-name

+The options for rerunning are: 'resize', 'opensfm', 'slam', 'cmvs', 'pmvs', 'odm_meshing', 'mvs_texturing', 'odm_georeferencing', 'odm_orthophoto'

 ### View Results